sass/sass/doc-src/SASS_CHANGELOG.md

 * Sass now supports using ids as values in SassScript as defined in the CSS Basic User Interface Module.
 They're treated as unquoted strings.

+* When the `sass` and `scss` executables encounter an error, they will now produce a CSS file describing that error.
+Previously this was enabled only for `--watch` and `--update` mode; now it's enabled whenever a CSS file is being written to disk.

 * The command-line `--help` documentation for the `sass`, `scss`, and `sass-convert` executables is revised and re-organized.